 Neither plant or animal but fairly regular in their general dimensions when compared to similar structures, the mysterious structures were name “Daemonelix” which means ‘devil’s corkscrew.’

-Eventually as luck would have it, paleontologists found their answer when they
+Eventually as luck would have it, paleontologists found their answer when theydiscovered fossilized bones of a particular specie of rodent entombed within the bottom chamber.
+The scenario now made sense.

 The small rodent-like creatures would dig their vertical burrows with a spiral design, terminating in a nesting chamber at the bottom.
 The ramping spiral form allowed them to more easily navigate the vertical mainshaft of the burrow.